michaeluno/amazon-auto-links/readme.txt

 - @todo add a clone action link to buttons.

 == Changelog ==

+= 4.2.10 - 09/18/2020 =
+- Optimized PA-API requests.
+- Fixed a bug that descriptions were duplicated in `embed` unit type outputs, started from v4.2.9.
+- Fixed an issue that the `%date%` value was not accurate.
+- Fixed CSS rules that were not taking effect.
+- Fixed duplicated id attribute values in HTML mark-ups in the category selection screen.
+- Fixed an incompatibility issue with PHP v5.3.x or below that caused a syntax error.
+- Fixed a mark-up error in an unit price disclaimer output element.

 = 4.2.9 - 09/12/2020 =
 - Optimized the `embed` unit type to display elements as much as possible in the first load when the API keys are set.